cathugger/mkp224o/README.txt

  - Once compiled, run it like `./mkp224o neko`, and it will try creating keys for onions starting with "neko" in this example; use `./mkp224o -d nekokeys neko` to not litter current directory and put all discovered keys in directory named "nekokeys".

+ * How do I run with Docker?
+ - `docker build -f Dockerfile -t mkp224o .` to build the docker image `docker run -it -v `pwd`:/root/ onion:latest sh` Now run the `mkp224o neko` command and it will create key for onion starting with "neko" in the current working directory.

  * How do I make tor use generated keys?
  - Copy key folder (though technically only hs_ed25519_secret_key is required)